We bring people together to celebrate and amplify the voices of women and non-binary people.

 We help small nonprofits dedicated to preserving a safe space for the marginalized, frightened, and endangered among us in every corner of our nation.
 All proceeds from ticket sales go directly to small, non-profit organizations located in areas that do not always embrace the vital work they perform.
 These small, often volunteer-run groups promote reproductive justice, offer assistance to immigrant and refugee women, justice involved women, and advocate for gun control and environmental causes in their communities.

-We give grants to female-identifying writers.
+We give grants to women and non-binary writers.

 The Freya Project also awards unrestricted, $1,000 grants to writers.
 These grants, called Meret Grants after the Egyptian goddess of rejoicing, provide two of our former readers with essential support for their work.

-In addition to our Meret Grants, the Freya Project also supports existing artist residencies and retreats by providing writers with stipends for travel and other fees.
+The Freya Project also supports existing artist residencies and retreats by providing writers with stipends for travel and other fees.

 Meet Our Team